Mikasfr/Mikasfr/README.md

 <br>
 - 🔥 A programming student focused on learning development

-- 🔭 I’m currently working at [GGNET TELECOM](linkedin.com/company/ggnet-telecom)
+- 🔭 I’m currently working at [GEINFO]

 - 💬 Ask me about **JavaScript, HTML, CSS, Python**